 When visiting Malaysia it’s important to realize that different parts of Malaysia will be experiencing different weather because the East coast works on a different timeline to the West coast.
 So it’s not recommended to visit the East coast from November to mid February due to the rainy season which will really interfere with your daily travel plans.

 The West coast’s rainy season is from April until October and although it’s slightly longer, the rain won’t be heavy enough to put a dampener on your trip.
 With the high heat and humidity throughout the year and the alternating wet seasons, you can really visit Malaysia at any time of the year especially if you’re willing and able to be flexible with your plans.

 MALAYSIA TRAVEL BUDGET

 Malaysia is generally an affordable destination for travelers on all budgets.
 The cost of your trip to Malaysia really depends on the level of comfort you will expect while here.
 If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $30 to $50 a day.
 If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $50 to $100 per day.
 If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 Meal For One

 Other essential items to pack for a trip to Malaysia include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.